genema/caffe-ghma/README.md

 Caffe is a deep learning framework made with expression, speed, and modularity in mind.
-It is developed by Berkeley AI Research ([BAIR](http://bair.berkeley.edu))/The Berkeley Vision and Learning Center (BVLC) and community contributors. ghma modified 171110.
+It is developed by Berkeley AI Research ([BAIR](http://bair.berkeley.edu))/The Berkeley Vision and Learning Center (BVLC) and community contributors.

+This version add some loss function for particular tasks.

 ## Also some custom distributions,if you want to use DIGITS try NVIDIA caffe.

 - [Intel Caffe](https://github.com/BVLC/caffe/tree/intel) (Optimized for CPU and support for multi-node), in particular Xeon processors (HSW, BDW, SKX, Xeon Phi).
 - [OpenCL Caffe](https://github.com/BVLC/caffe/tree/opencl) e.g. for AMD or Intel devices.
 - [Windows Caffe](https://github.com/BVLC/caffe/tree/windows)